L50N/security-dashboard/README.md

    ./installer.sh
    ```

+### Forgot your password?
+Look in your docker-compose.yml for the login data to the MySQL database to connect with a client of your choice.
+Here you can view and change your password.

 ## Usage

 After installation, you can initiate and utilize the Security Dashboard by simply opening 🔗 http://localhost:4600/ in your web browser.